opensearch-project/documentation-website/_dashboards/maps.md

 ## Filtering data

 To show a subset of the data in the index, filter the data.
-The following example filters the Flight destination data to see only United States destinations:
+The following example filters the flight destination data to see only United States destinations:

 1. In the **Layers** panel, select **Flight destination**.
 1. Select **Filters**.